 #9: American Golden-Plover

 I’ve harbored a soft spot for golden-plovers ever since my first observation back in May 2013, when the arrival of a large flock at Juneau’s Mendenhall Wetlands marked a major milestone as my 500th life bird.
 These Arctic-nesting shorebirds are regular but declining migrants in New York, such that I consider myself lucky if I manage to encounter them once or twice a year.
 Fall 2022 proved to be an exceptional season for this species in NYC.
-I finally added the species to my Queens County list during a productive visit to the Jamaica Bay at the end of August, and I spotted the second New York County record a few days later in migratory flight over Randall’s Island.
-The biggest surprise of all, however, came a few weeks later.
+I finally added the species to my Queens County list during a productive visit to Jamaica Bay at the end of August, and I spotted the second New York County record a few days later in migratory flight over Randall’s Island.
+The biggest surprise of all, however, was yet to come.
 Towards the end of a routine morning skywatch atop the roof of my Astoria apartment, I was stunned by the sight of a high-flying plover working its way down the East River with a band of pigeons.
 To my shock and amazement, I managed to secure distant but identifiable photographs before it disappeared from view.
 I’d already fallen in love with rooftop stakeouts at my new home, documenting a variety of awesome species ranging from Blue Grosbeak to Northern Harrier, but this remarkable rarity undoubtedly takes top honors.
 I’m eager to see what other surprises will join my yard list in 2023!

 2022 was a year of marriages.
 Jacqi and I attended a staggering 9 nuptial ceremonies over the course of the year, and I was honored when my close friends Dylan and Aly asked me to officiate their wedding.
 This long-awaited celebration required a fair bit of travel, to California for the bachelor party and Colorado for the big event itself!
 Both vacations presented opportunities to connect with new birds, which were a welcome bonus for these exciting occasions.
 Dylan’s June stag weekend found us in Linda Mar, a quiet coastal town just south of San Francisco.
 The hillsides surrounding our temporary lodgings were wreathed in chaparral, and the bouncing song of the Wrentit made for a memorable soundtrack to our revelry.
 I had somehow missed this distinctive species on my previous visits to California, so I was thrilled to mark this special occasion with such a highly anticipated lifer.
 Though they weren’t keen on posing for photos, the local Wrentits offered closer views than both their Allen’s Hummingbird neighbors and the Brown-capped Rosy-Finches that I sought out in Rocky Mountain National Park in the days leading up to the wedding in August.
 Each of these encounters are now inextricably linked to the memory of my experience as officiant, and I will always look back fondly on our weekend of drunken debauchery in the realm of the Wrentit.